 Although there is currently no effective treatment for PRO, some of the associated symptoms (i.e. seizures) tend to disappear in adulthood.

 When we eat food, enzymes help break it down.
 Some enzymes help break down proteins into their building blocks, called amino acids.
 Other enzymes break down these amino acids into smaller components that can be used by the body.
-Two specific enzymes known as proline dehydrogenase and pyrroline-5-carboxylate dehydrogenase help the body break down and process the amino acid, proline.
+Two specific enzymes, known as proline dehydrogenase and pyrroline-5-carboxylate dehydrogenase, help the body break down and process the amino acid proline.

-If your baby has prolinemia (PRO), his or her body is missing or making non-working copies of one of these enzymes.
+If your baby has prolinemia (PRO), their body is missing or making non-working copies of one of these enzymes.
 In prolinemia type I, the proline dehydrogenase enzyme is not working correctly.
 In prolinemia type II, the pyrroline-5-caroboxylate dehydrogenase enzyme is not working correctly.
 Without proper functioning of these enzymes, your baby’s body cannot break down proline.
 This causes proline and other harmful substances to build up in cells throughout the body, which can result in the signs and symptoms of PRO.